 Women are powerful catalysts for change.
 We need them as active participants, decision-makers and leaders at every level of society and in every part of the world.
 Female involvement has been found to bring about a shift in dynamics and a broadening of issues discussed, which leads to a more peaceful and sustainable future for all.

-Research in the light of the Sustainable Development Goals has proven that for especially women in the Middle East and Africa qualitative education would be a major step forward.
-As qualitative secondary education is too often beyond their reach.
+Education has been recognized as fundamental to the empowerment of women.
+Going to school leads to clear economic benefits and has proven to be a social vaccine for deadly diseases, human trafficking and sexual exploitation.
+Research in light of the Sustainable Development Goals has proven that for women in the Middle East and North Africa (MENA region), qualitative education would be a major step forward, yet this remains, too often, beyond their reach.

-Network for inspiration & connection
+Network for inspiration, support & connection

 UWC Maastricht changed my life.
 It was a lantern in the dark.
 I learned how to fight for my rights and how I can give back to my community.

 Rabab Nafe (Western Sahara, Scholarship Student UWC Maastricht)